reduxjs/redux/README.md

 - Working with AJAX calls and other side effects
 - Unit testing Redux apps
 - Real-world Redux app structure and development

-Tickets are still available, and [can be purchased through Workshop.me](https://workshop.me/2018-04-react-redux?a=mark).

 ## Documentation